python-odin/odin/README.rst

 * simplejson - Odin will use simplejson if it is available or fallback to the builtin json library
 * msgpack-python - To enable use of the msgpack codec
+* pyyaml - To enable use of the YAML codec

 **Contrib**